 As stated by Louis Columbus, “58% of enterprises are tackling the most challenging marketing problems with AI and machine learning first, prioritizing personalized customer care, new product development.”
 These marketing areas have the highest benefit but are also the most complex.
 With the ability to perceive and understand the most successful marketing approach, machine learning relieves marketers of the heavy lifting associated with the massive amounts of data.

-With machine learning in place at businesses, large and small, marketers will become accustomed to not only doing their work differently, but also doing different work.
+With machine learning in place at businesses, large and small, marketers will become accustomed to not only doing their work differently but also doing different work.
 Marketing must be shifted to more strategic insight-based because of the amount of data processed on a daily basis.
 But, isn’t that the fun of marketing now?
 Being able to constantly experiment with different approaches for content and platforms.
-Machine learning along with AI have opened the doors for marketers to create a fun and interactive approach for consumers, both new and existing.
+Machine learning along with AI has opened the doors for marketers to create a fun and interactive approach for consumers, both new and existing.